tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-to-sa-or-not-to-sa.md

 ALTER LOGIN sa WITH NAME = IAMGOD;
 ALTER LOGIN IAMGOD ENABLE;
 ```
 The first problem is that SA is an account recognized by the SQL Server team as a systems admin.
 Now I know in the last few version of SQL Server SA was not utilized.
 At least from my upgrade experience, I never saw it referenced.
 That being said it should not be required.
-I still have it in the back of my head there is no reason not to leave it there “just in case”.
+I still have it in the back of my head there is no reason not to leave it there "just in case".
 That brings us to handling it though.

 How many times have you seen this connection string?